-PLAYING can reveal other more information regarding static electricity.
+PLAYING can reveal more information regarding static electricity.
 For example, it can be generated in other ways–not just using a balloon!
-Even sliding down a plastic slide.
-One of my favorite memories from preschool is a little gal sitting up at the top of the slide, readying herself to go down again, with her hair sticking out in all directions.
+Static electricity can be generated sliding down a plastic slide.
+A favorite memory of mine from preschool concerns little gal, actually someone from my neighborhood.
+She’d been sliding down the slide.
+Now, back up at the top of the slide, readying herself to go down again, her hair was sticking out in all directions.
 I have a picture somewhere of it.
 But this one shows the same phenomena from jumping on a trampoline!

 Extend & Connect

-I had an PLAY idea pop into my head as I was thinking about electricity and PLAY.
+An PLAY idea popped into my head as I was thinking about electricity and PLAY.
 How PLAY just naturally lets kidlets observe, experience, and infer new concepts and/or knowledge.

-So, hopefully you’ve done the static electricity and balloon experiment….if not, take a break and do it!
+So, hopefully you’ve done this static electricity and balloon experiment before.
+If not, take a break and do it!
 When you’re finished why not transition into another activity with a magnetic theme?
 It might be your child notices a similarity in behaviors.
 How the balloon and their hair came together and the marbles and wand.